 Ryder Golf Course at Fort Bragg, Photo via Ft.
 Bragg MWR

-- Gallery Golf Club, Washington has a perfect setting on Whidbey Island boasting views of the Strait of Juan de Fuca and nearby Vancouver Island.
+A perfect setting on Whidbey Island boasts views of the Strait of Juan de Fuca and nearby Vancouver Island.
 Keep an eye out for the abundance of water creatures frolicking in the water.

 Military Golf Courses Worldwide